May 6, 2022

-Facial spoofing: what it is, how to prevent it and spoofing detection solutions
+Facial spoofing: meaning and how to prevent it

 Identity fraud on the Internet is a practice that has been growing in recent years.
-It refers to the various techniques used to pretend to be someone else and commit a crime or fraud, usually linked to money laundering.
-Although many Spoofing techniques are done through e-mail or a computer, there are techniques that are less known by the general public and by companies, but more dangerous, such as the so-called Facial Spoofing, which consists of imitating or using a person’s face to pretend to be that person and trying to trick the facial biometric identification control systems.
+It refers to the various techniques used by fraudsters to pretend to be someone else to commit a crime or bank identity fraud, usually linked to money laundering.

-However, the development of technology and solutions linked to cybersecurity has given rise to what is known as Anti Spoofing.
-By definition, Anti Spoofing is a spoofing detection technique that blocks and alerts the relevant authorities or entities to protect the rights of users and the companies they interact with on a daily basis, such as their bank, mobile phone company or insurance company.
+However, the development of anti-spoofing technology and solutions linked to cybersecurity has given rise to what is known as anti-spoofing face recognition.
+By definition, facial anti-spoofing protection is an anti-spoofing technology that blocks and alerts the relevant authorities or entities related to protecting the rights of users and the companies they interact with on a daily basis, such as their bank, mobile phone company, or insurance company.

-The increase in cyber-attacks and words such as phishing, or deepfake, leads us to wonder what exactly facial spoofing is, how it is carried out and how we can protect ourselves from these attacks.
+The increase in cyber-attacks and words such as phishing, or deepfake, leads us to wonder what is exactly facial spoofing, how it is carried out for banking identity fraud, and how we can protect ourselves from spoofing fraud.

-Facial spoofing is the act of using a person’s face and simulating their facial biometrics with the use of a photo or video to supplant their identity.
-Although it can be used to commit various activities related to money laundering, facial spoofing is most used to commit a crime linked to bank identity fraud.
+Facial spoofing is the act of using a person’s face and simulating their facial biometrics with the use of a photo or video to steal their identity (becoming a digital identity theft).
+Although it can be used to commit various activities related to money laundering, a facial spoofing attack is most used to commit a crime linked to bank identity fraud.

 Identity spoofing, especially in online environments, has increased significantly in recent years and is mostly used to create a bank account or to apply for a loan, in the case of companies in the financial sector.

-Identity fraud to open an online bank account is carried out using programmed videos, photos/selfies or even masks.
-However, these tricks should not pass the mandatory phishing detection checks in all processes of onboarding new users or signing contracts, loans or contracting new services.
+The identity spoofing fraud to open an online bank account is carried out using face recognition spoofing mechanisms such as programmed videos, photos/selfies or even masks.
+However, these tricks should not pass the mandatory anti-spoofing face recognition or phishing detection checks in all processes of onboarding new users or signing contracts, loans, or contracting new services.

 When onboarding new customers, every company follows a process called KYC (Know Your Customer) to verify the identity of its customers and authenticate that they are who they claim to be.

-When this is done physically, an agent or salesperson checks the data on the identity document with the identity of the person presenting it, but when this process is taken to the online environment, a Digital Onboarding is carried out.
+When this is done face to face, an agent or salesperson checks the data on the identity document with the face of the person presenting it.
+However, when this process is taken to the online environment, a Digital Onboarding is carried out.
 Today, such processes are fully automated and comply with the strictest Anti-Money Laundering (AML) regulations.
-Therefore, a company or institution can perform the same processes online and remotely as in the physical environment.
+Therefore, a company or institution can perform the same processes online and remotely with the same security as in the physical environment.